 Dermatomyositis is swelling and redness of muscle and skin.

 The exact cause of dermatomyositis is not known.
 It may be an autoimmune disorder.
-The immune system identifies and attacks viruses and bad bacteria in your body.
+The immune system identifies and attacks viruses and harmful bacteria in your body.
 An autoimmune disorder means the immune system begins to attack normal healthy tissue.

-A viral infection may trigger the onset of dermatomyositis.
+A viral infection may trigger dermatomyositis.

 Your chance of developing dermatomyositis is higher if you have a connective tissue disorder such as: